Perhaps the real story behind the 19th c. success of Birmingham.

 In Centenary Square, Broad Street, Baskerville House was designed by T Cecil Howit, and built in 1939.

-Once a city administrative centre (once part of what was planned as 'the Civic Centre', in which Baskerville House was planned to be one of twin buildings)
+Once a city administrative centre (once part of what was planned as 'the Civic Centre', in which Baskerville House was planned to be one of twin buildings in a large complex)

-it is to be redeveloped as a hotel.
+it is now a hotel.
 Most notable is the full height entrance porch with a pair of Ionic columns surmounted by roof level semicircular arch, The sides of the building boast similar Ionic columns.

 3. The Rep

 "The Rep" - the Birmingham Repertory Company - was established in 1913 by Sir Barry Jackson,

 and until 1971 was housed in their Station Street theatre, adjacent to New Street Station.

 1971 saw the re-housing of The Rep in their Broad Street building, near to Baskerville House (above).